TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add HTML loader & Syntax Highlight web components.
 * Add `uibuilder` prop to `<uibInstanceRoot>/package.json`
   * `uibuilder.loader` - an array of folder paths - relative to `<uibInstanceRoot>` that would be served using uibuilder's ExpressJS web server.
 Allowing instance-specific front-end resources.
 To be used by things like components.
+  * `uibuilder.scripts.deploy` - pointing to node.js file to run when the template is deployed.
 * Add new node to specify component instances to add to the UI.
 Would need to auto-cache.
 Will need a way to specify settings - as these will be different for different components - sucggest making this JSON to begin with.
 Needs a way to know what components are available for a uib instance.
 Components should specify their settings and provide a default json settings file.
 Might be able to use JSON Schema?
 See New Nodes section below.
 * Add experimental flag - use settings.js and have an object of true/false values against a set of text keys for each feature.
   * Update docs